rellyson/data-structures/linked-list/README.md

 - Random access not alllowed. **Need to access elements sequencially**, starting from the first node (**Not able to do efficient binary search**).
 - **Not cache friendly**.
 Unknown element location.

-## Algorithm complexity (Big O Notation)
+## Algorithm time complexity (Big O Notation)

-The table shown bellow represents the **time complexity of performing different operations** on Linked Lists.
+The table shown below represents the **time complexity of performing different operations** on Linked Lists.

 | Operation                        | Notation |
 |----------------------------------|----------|